-Determination of 2022 Annual Cash Incentive Payouts.
-In the first quarter of 2023, the Compensation Committee reviewed actual 2022 performance of each financial performance measure against the target performance for each such measure as set forth in the following table:
+Determination of 2023 Annual Cash Incentive Payouts.
+In the first quarter of 2024, the Compensation Committee reviewed actual 2023 performance of each financial performance measure against the target performance for each such measure as set forth in the following table:

-Financial Performance Measure Target Actual Percentage of Target Performance Payout Percentage Adjusted EBITDAC Margin 33.6% 32.9% (1) 75% Company Organic Revenue growth 6.1% 8.1% 133% 175% Retail segment Organic Revenue growth 6.0% 6.5% 108% 105% National Programs segment Organic Revenue growth - adjusted 6.2% 12.2% 197% 200%
+Financial Performance Measure Target Actual Percentage of Target Performance Payout Percentage Adjusted EBITDAC Margin 33.1% 34.2%(1) 158% Company Organic Revenue growth 6.1% 10.2% 167% 200% Retail segment Organic Revenue growth - adjusted 6.2% 8.0% 129% 167% National Programs segment Organic Revenue growth - adjusted 5.7% 16.1% 282% 200%

-- (1) In calculating the Company's Adjusted EBITDAC Margin: - The Committee excluded the negative impact of the Company's non-cash stock-based compensation expense in excess of what was reflected in the Company's Board-approved 2022 budget.
-The Committee based its decision upon the fact that the higher-than-budgeted non-cash stock-based compensation expense for 2022 was the result of above-target performance by the Company for those grants of restricted stock made in February 2019 under our 2010 SIP, which resulted in the issuance of additional shares of restricted stock.
-For additional information about those grants of restricted stock made in February 2019 under our 2010 SIP, see "Equity Incentive Plan Outcomes in 2022." - The Committee excluded the negative impact of approximately \$11.2 million of acquisition and integration costs (e.g., costs associated with regulatory filings, legal/accounting services, due diligence and the costs of integrating information technology systems) arising out of the Company's acquisitions of GRP (Jersey) Holdco Limited and its business, Orchid Underwriters Agency and CrossCover Insurance Services, and BdB Limited companies, which are not expected to occur on an ongoing basis in the future ("Acquisition/Integration Costs").
-The Committee based its decision upon the fact that these costs were related to the Company's acquisition of these business, and not the underlying performance of the businesses themselves, and the fact that they were not expected to occur on an ongoing basis in the future. - The Committee excluded the positive impact of the net gain on disposal resulting from sales of books of businesses in 2022. - The Committee excluded the period-over-period impact of foreign currency translation ("Foreign Currency Translation"), which is calculated by applying current-year foreign exchange rates to the various functional currencies in our business to our reporting currency of US dollars for the same period in the prior year.
-The Committee based its decision upon the fact that fluctuations in Foreign Currency Translation are not related to the performance of the Company.
+- (1) In calculating the Company's Adjusted EBITDAC Margin for 2023: - 1.
+The Committee excluded the negative impact of the Company's non-cash stock-based compensation expense in excess of what was reflected in the Company's Board-approved 2023 budget.
+The Committee based its decision upon the fact that the higher-than-budgeted non-cash stock-based compensation expense for 2023 was the result of above-target performance by the Company for those grants of restricted stock made in February 2020 under our 2019 SIP, which resulted in the issuance of additional shares of restricted stock.
+For additional information about those grants of restricted stock made in February 2020 under our 2019 SIP, see "Equity Incentive Plan Outcomes in 2023." - 2.
+The Committee excluded the negative impact of the acquisition and integration costs (e.g., costs associated with regulatory filings, legal/accounting services, due diligence and the costs of integrating information technology systems) arising out of the Company's acquisitions of GRP, Orchid Underwriters Agency and CrossCover Insurance Services, and BdB Limited companies, which are not expected to occur on an ongoing basis in the future ("Acquisition/Integration Costs").
+The Committee based its decision upon the fact that these costs were related to the Company's acquisition of these businesses, and not the underlying performance of the businesses themselves, and the fact that they were not expected to occur on an ongoing basis in the future. - 3.
+The Committee excluded the positive impact of the net gain on disposal resulting from sales of books of businesses in 2023. - 4.
+The Committee excluded the period-over-period impact of foreign currency translation ("Foreign Currency Translation"), which is calculated by applying current-year foreign exchange rates to the various functional currencies in our business to our reporting currency of US dollars for the same period in the prior year.
+The Committee based its decision upon the fact that fluctuations in Foreign Currency Translation are not related to the performance of the Company. - 5.
+The Committee excluded approximately \$11.0 million expensed and substantially paid in the first quarter of 2023 to resolve a business matter, which was not considered to be normal, recurring or part of the ongoing operations (the "1Q23 Nonrecurring Cost").
+The Committee based its decision upon the fact that the business matter was related to the pre-acquisition activities of a business we acquired in 2012 and was not related to the performance of the Company.